DylanMeeus/springboot_jwt_blog/_posts/2015-12-11-get-your-twitter-share-count-back-with-a-webtask.markdown

 {"url":"http://my.url.com","error":"Domain my.url.com not authorised, register for free at http://opensharecount.com first","count":0}
 ```

-So the *ACAO* header is not a problem.
+So the `Access-Control-Allow-Origin` header is not a problem.
 However the difference between HTTPS and HTTP *is*.
 Browsers forbid AJAX requests to non-TLS resources from a TLS-secured page.

 ### A Webtasks Proxy
 The obvious solution to the problem above is a *proxy*.
 This proxy will simply provide a HTTPS frontend for the HTTP OpenShareCount API.
 This is a simple matter, but forces us to think about hosting, load-balancing and other stuff related to setting up a new service.
 As we face these problems daily, at Auth0 we developed [webtasks](https://webtask.io), which fit this problem domain perfectly.